rfcx-espol/bosqueProtectorServicios/README.md

 ## Libraries

-The libraries used were:
+The library used was:

-**- JSONObject:** Library that allows to create JSON objects with the data that's going to be send to the server. <br/>
-**- OkHTTP:** This library is used to send the JSON object to the server.
+**- OkHttp v3.10.0:** This library is used to send the JSON object to the server.

 ## Directories